Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a.md

 If a user account is being tombstoned but the source server wants to enable a future migration to be authenticated cryptographically, it is RECOMMENDED that the Announce activity be signed as per [FEP-8b32].

-An Actor-update Announce activity SHOULD be addressed to all of the Actor's Followers.
+An Actor-update Announce activity SHOULD be addressed to the Actor's Followers.

 ### Interpreting an Actor Object Tombstone